manfromarce/DocSharp/README.md

 ### Roadmap

+- Implement reverse RTF to DOCX conversion (⌛ started)
+- Implement DOCX renderer using QuestPDF (⌛ started)
 - Support more elements and attributes, and fix issues on edge cases
 - Reduce code duplication, cleanup
 - Async functions/progress callback (some tasks such as downloading images referenced in Markdown may take some time)
 - Improve support for right-to-left and complex script languages
-- Reverse RTF to DOCX conversion

 ### Credits